-The requirement is natural in our context, as if $\frac{1}{\r}\leq \gap_\set$, then $L^\ell(\xx)$ has larger or equal regularity than the critical one for \eqref{eq:SEE_intro}, and in this situation, it is expected that the process $u$ is a \emph{global strong} solution to \eqref{eq:SEE_intro} in the $\set$-setting by Serrin-type blow-up criteria, see e.g., \cite[Theorem 4.11]{AV19_QSEE2}.
-For the sake of comparison, coming back to the NSEs \eqref{eq:NSE_intro} once more, the condition $\frac{1}{\r}\leq \gap_\set$ turns out to correspond to $\frac{2}{p_0}+\frac{3}{q_0}\leq 1$ (see Section \ref{s:NS}), that is the well-known Serrin's criteria for global regularity of Leray-Hopf solutions to 3D NSEs, see \cite[Theorem 12.4]{LePi} and \cite[Theorem 2.9]{AV21_NS} for the deterministic and stochastic case, respectively.
+The previous condition is natural in our context, as if $\frac{1}{\r}\leq \gap_\set$, then $L^\ell(\xx)$ has larger or equal regularity compared to the critical one for \eqref{eq:SEE_intro}, and in this situation, it is expected that $u$ is a \emph{global strong} solution to \eqref{eq:SEE_intro} in the $\set$-setting by Serrin-type blow-up criteria, see e.g., \cite[Theorem 4.11]{AV19_QSEE2}.
+For the sake of comparison, coming back to the NSEs \eqref{eq:NSE_intro} once more, the condition $\frac{1}{\r}\leq \gap_\set$ turns out to correspond to $\frac{2}{p_0}+\frac{3}{q_0}\leq 1$ (see Section \ref{s:NS}), which is the well-known Serrin's criteria for global regularity of Leray-Hopf solutions to 3D NSEs, see \cite[Theorem 12.4]{LePi} and \cite[Theorem 2.9]{AV21_NS} for the deterministic and stochastic case, respectively.

-Recalling that the Hausdorff measures $\H^0$ and $\H^1$ coincide with the counting and the one-dimensional Lebesgue measures, respectively; Theorem \ref{t:abstract_intro} covers all the intermediate situations between the following two extreme cases (see Figure \ref{fig:regularity_regimes}): \begin{itemize} \item Global irregularity -- Energy bound \eqref{eq:energy_bound_xx_intro} with $\gap_\set\leq 0$. \item Global regularity -- Energy bound \eqref{eq:energy_bound_xx_intro} with $\gap_{\set}\geq \tfrac{1}{\r}$. \end{itemize} To conclude, we point out that Theorem \ref{t:singular_times_SPDEs_2} ensures that if $\gap_\set=0$ (i.e., $\xx$ is critical), then the one-dimensional Hausdorff (Lebesgue) measure of $\si$ is zero, while no information seems available for the Minkowski content of $\si^\varepsilon$.
+Recalling that the Hausdorff measures $\H^0$ and $\H^1$ coincide with the counting and the one-dimensional Lebesgue measures, respectively, Theorem \ref{t:abstract_intro} covers all the intermediate situations between the following two extreme cases (see Figure \ref{fig:regularity_regimes}): \begin{itemize} \item Global irregularity -- Energy bound \eqref{eq:energy_bound_xx_intro} with $\gap_\set\leq 0$. \item Global regularity -- Energy bound \eqref{eq:energy_bound_xx_intro} with $\gap_{\set}\geq \tfrac{1}{\r}$. \end{itemize} To conclude, we point out that Theorem \ref{t:singular_times_SPDEs_2} ensures that if $\gap_\set=0$ (i.e., $\xx$ is critical), then the one-dimensional Hausdorff (Lebesgue) measure of $\si$ is zero, while no information seems available for the Minkowski content of $\si^\varepsilon$.